Back To Search Results

 History and Physical

-Clinical presentation can be classified into 4 major categories:
+Clinical presentation of amniotic band syndrome can be classified into 4 major categories:

 • Limb defects